michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * There are no field tags, so encoded data *must* be read with the matching schema.
 * Instead, there is a *writer's* (built into app when encoding) and *reader's schema* (built into the app that's decoding data).
     * When reading data, Avro looks at the writer's and reader's schemas side-by-side and resolves differences.
 E.g. it's OK if fields are in different orders (they are matched by field names) or if there are missing/extra fields.
-* To maintain compatibility, can only add/remove field with default values (must explicitly set fields as nullable).
+* To maintain compatibility, can only add or remove a field with a default value (must explicitly set fields as nullable).
 * Three ways to include the writer's schema:
     * Large file with lots of records: include schema once at top of file.
     * Database with individually-written rows: include version number per-row and store version:schema in a table.